 We have considerable experience acting for developers, landowners, investors, funders, planning authorities, community groups, crofters and sellers so whatever your interest is in a renewable energy project, we are here to help.

-Our solicitors have advised on completed renewable energy projects totalling more than 4GW of installed capacity – around one-third of the total renewable energy development installed in Scotland.
+Our solicitors have advised on completed renewable energy projects totalling more than 6GW of installed capacity – more than half of total renewable energy development installed in Scotland.

 Headed by David Bone, one of Scotland’s leading renewables solicitors, our team has been advising on renewable energy projects for more than 20 years, helping Scotland to meet its ambitious renewable energy targets in the process.